 Remote support

 The application I use is called Teamviewer.
-Once you install and run it, I will see you are online and will send you a request to connect.
+Once you install and run it, I will send you a request to connect.
 Then we’ll get going.

-Once you quit out of the application, the connection is closed completely.
-You’ll need to restart the Teamviewer app and accept a connection prompt for us to reconnect.
+Once you quit TeamViewer, the connection is closed completely.
+I’ll no longer have any access to your computer.
+You’ll need to restart the Teamviewer app and accept a new connection prompt for us to reconnect.

 Teamviewer is secure, and free for you to use.
 You don’t need to sign up for an account.
 It doesn’t run in the background and there’s no risk that someone else can take over your computer without your knowledge or permission.